LibreTranslate/LibreTranslate/README.md

 - [ ] User authentication / tokens
 - [ ] Language bindings for every computer language

+## FAQ

+### Can I use your API server at libretranslate.com for my application in production?

+The API on libretranslate.com should be used for testing, personal or infrequent use.
+If you're going to run an application in production, please [get in touch](https://uav4geo.com/contact) to discuss options.

 ## Credits

 This work is largely possible thanks to [Argos Translate](https://github.com/argosopentech/argos-translate), which powers the translation engine.